 It used to be that mobile banking was the future.
 Today we can safely say that the future is here.
 Cellular phones are increasingly becoming personal assistants to individuals.
 Thus for a mobile banking application to be successful, it must necessarily be built on a sound understanding of this relationship between our phones and our personal lives.
 Failure to understand this relationship results in development of solutions inadequate to meet market needs.

-With all this investment in mobile banking technology within the industry, one would expect the adoption of the apps to be correspondingly high.
+With all this investment in mobile banking technology within the industry, one would expect the adoption of mobile banking apps to be correspondingly high.
 Our deep experience has shown this not to be the case.
 In fact, our data shows that in Kenya only 3% to 10% of a banks’ customers ever make use of an app or dial a USSD.
 This stands in stark contrast to mobile money, where the leading player has been able to achieve usage upwards of 60% in any particular month.
 Unlike the popular quote, in technology at least, it seems that no matter how crafty the solution “just because you build it does not mean they will come!”

 This fact is disappointing for most commercial finance institutions which invest in mobile banking applications in order to move their customers to a channel with lower cost-to-serve.
 There is also an expectation of increased revenues from services on a channel which creates a level of convenience that customers are willing to pay more for.